- Last updated:

 - If you are unable to find your acquittal form, please call the grants team on (07) 5420 8616 or email firstname.lastname@example.org, quoting your application number.

 - Complete and submit your acquittal form.

 Access your online acquittal form

-Auspicing means that an organisation which is recognised by the ATO as a not-for-profit type, or has a legal not-for-profit status takes responsibility for ensuring the funds are used as outlined in the grant allocation.
+Auspicing is required for applicants that do not have an official not-for-profit (NFP) legal status (ie neither a legally constituted NFP entity nor recognised by the ATO as a NFP type).
+This means that a separate organisation (which is recognised by the ATO) takes responsibility for ensuring the funds are used as outlined in the grant allocation.

 An auspicing organisation will be responsible for: